 Meet Our Board

-Ryan (he/him) is a program director at Humanity United (HU), a foundation dedicated to enduring peace and freedom.
-In his role, he oversees a portfolio focused on labor organizing, investor engagement, policy advocacy, and open data.
-He additionally collaborates on HU’s Independent Journalism & Media program as well as several change initiatives, including the organization’s workstream on diversity, equity, and inclusion.
+Ryan is a program director at Humanity United (HU), a foundation dedicated to enduring peace and freedom.
+He oversees a portfolio of initiatives focused on labor organizing, investor engagement, and policy advocacy.
+He further leads work supporting investigative journalism in closed and restricted environments.

 Prior to joining HU, Ryan supported donor education programming at Forward Global—a community of global leaders committed to solving the world’s most pressing social issues.
 He has also worked with the Wellspring Philanthropic Fund, Arcus Foundation, and Outright International in their respective missions spanning LGBTIQ, economic, and environmental justice.
 His academic research has focused on decolonizing queer movements and the barriers faced by asylees and refugees, especially.